Ortender/ortender/README.md

 I’m also a big **board game enthusiast**, always on the lookout for new games and innovative mechanics.
 For me, it’s one of the best ways to **meet people, share ideas, and explore creativity through play**.

 And when I’m at home, I love spending time in the kitchen — **trying out new recipes** and experimenting with flavors.
-My goal?
-To one day **create my own dishes from scratch**, blending curiosity and creativity just like I do with code.
+One day i want to be able to **create my own dishes from scratch**.

 ---